C4 Engine version 7.0 will be available shortly.

-The C4 Engine runs on 64-bit Windows, PlayStation 5, PlayStation 4, and Xbox One.
+The C4 Engine runs on 64-bit Windows 10/11,

-Some preliminary technical information about the C4 Engine is available
+Technical information about the C4 Engine is available

 in the API documentation and on the wiki.